nihao-wiki/nihao/docs/en/guide/communication.md

-# Communicating in China: Tips and Tools for Effective Interaction
+# Communicate in China: Tips and Tools for Effective Interaction

 ## Stay Online